awslabs/data-solutions-framework-on-aws/framework/API.md

 Grants read access via identity based policy to the principal.

 This would attach an IAM Policy to the principal allowing read access to the Glue Database and all its Glue Tables.
+Only valid for IAM permission model.

 ###### `principal`<sup>Required</sup> <a name="principal" id="@cdklabs/aws-data-solutions-framework.governance.DataCatalogDatabase.grantReadOnlyAccess.parameter.principal"></a>